US 64 (State Route 40) Bridge ReplacementPolk County

 Originally built in 1937, the bridge has surpassed the average lifespan for its type and is showing structural and functional deterioration.

 The proposed new bridge would improve the safety and operation of the facility, updating the bridge to current standards and allowing for future expansion.

 click on image for larger view

 The existing bridge is a six-span, concrete T-beam bridge.
 It is 546 feet long with two 12-foot travel lanes (one in each direction) and one-foot shoulders.
 It will be replaced with a three-span, steel I-beam bridge.
 The new structure will be approximately 600 feet long with two 12-foot travel lanes (one in each direction), a dedicated center turn lane, and 10-foot shoulders.

 The new bridge will be built on new alignment, to the north of the existing bridge, and will accommodate future widening to a four-lane facility.

-Additionally, the new structure will be a signature bridge with aesthetic features including the Ocoee River emblem, rock finishes, painted guardrail, and lighting.
+Additionally, the new structure will be a signature bridge with visually appealing features including the Ocoee River emblem, rock finishes, aesthetic bridge rail, and lighting.